imwt-exercises/Exercises/README.md

 # Exercises
-Repository to collect imwt exercises
+Repository to collect imwt exercises and a web page to show them